davidpetrey/bible-app/README.md

 # bible-app

-saved verses need to be by reference id: book id chapter verse
+(this is for bible app when bible is included not with user adding) saved verses need to be by reference id: book id chapter verse

 Proverbs:20 ch: 2 verse:5 - 20 02 05